LeeCampbell/IntroToRx/content/02_KeyTypes.md

 This calls `obs.OnNext` 10,000 times, but it executes these calls as individual tasks to be run on the thread pool.
 The thread pool is designed to be able to execute work in parallel, and that's a a problem here because nothing here ensures that one call to `OnNext` completes before the next begins.
 We've broken the rule that says we must wait for each call to `OnNext` to return before calling either `OnNext`, `OnError`, or `OnComplete` on the same observer.
 (Note: this assumes that the caller won't subscribe the same observer to multiple different sources.
 If you do that, you can't assume that all calls to its `OnNext` will obey the rules, because the different sources won't have any way of knowing they're talking to the same observer.)

 This rule in which we must wait for `OnNext` to return is tricky and subtle.
 It's perhaps less obvious than the others, because there's no equivalent rule for `IEnumerable<T>`—the opportunity to break this rule only arises when the source pushes data into the application.
 You might look at the example above and think "well who would do that?"
-However, multithreading is just an easy way to understand how it might be technically possible to break the rule.
+However, multithreading is just an easy way to show that it is technically possible to break the rule.
 The harder cases are where single-threaded re-entrancy occurs.
 Take this code:

 ```cs
 public class GoUntilStopped